HIGH SCHOOL PHYSICS IN ARIZONA:

-I split the state into three regions, for analysis: Greater Phoenix (within commuting distance of ASU-Tempe), Tucson, and rural Arizona (including Yuma, Flagstaff, and Prescott).
+For analysis, I split the state into three regions: Greater Phoenix (within commuting distance of ASU-Tempe), Tucson, and rural Arizona (including Yuma, Flagstaff, and Prescott).
 Greater Phoenix has 2/3 of Arizona’s population, and Tucson and rural Arizona each have about 1/6.

-The problem is worst in Greater Phoenix: 12 of the 14 high schools in Greater Phoenix that no longer have a physics teacher are large, with 1000 to 2400 students.
+The problem is worst in Greater Phoenix: 14 high schools in Greater Phoenix no longer have a physics teacher, and 12 of them are large, with 1000 to 2400 students.
 Low physics enrollment is primarily a school-level phenomenon, but it is influenced by district policies. [xi]

 In rural Arizona, a quarter (19 out of 62) of the high schools eliminated physics after the 2008 recession.
 I include only schools that have 120 or more students; typical enrollments are 300 to 800 students.[xii]
 Some tiny rural high schools offer physics -- every other year, alternating with chemistry, as Julia Slucas does at Salome HS (102 students).
 Salome is a migrant worker town in southwest Arizona.
 Julia’s degree is in biology; she re-trained in summers at ASU Modeling Instruction Program.[xiii]
 Tiny rural schools can have high physics enrollment!